C0drX/facial-recognition/README.md

 (Will include sample output images here)

 ⚙ Customization & Future Updates
-The program automatically adjusts tolerance based on image quality 🔧 As an open-source project, users can tweak it further for custom needs Future updates will bring improved models & accuracy
+🔧 The program automatically adjusts tolerance based on image quality 🔧 As an open-source project, users can tweak it further for custom needs 🔧 Future updates will bring improved models & accuracy

 🔗 License & Open Source
 🚀 This is an open-source project, freely available for anyone to use and improve!
-No license required.
+No license required